What’s That Smell???

 What kind of home care can we do for our pets???

 In addition to brushing teeth there are dental chews available for your pet.
-We currently recommend and sell Ora vet chews made by Merial.
-For our Fall and February dental specials we offer a free 14 count box of these chews.
-Hills Sience Diet has also developed a dental chew and there are wipes and sprays available on the market s well.
+We currently recommend and sell Ora-vet chews made by Boehringer Ingelheim.
+As part of our dental specials we offer a free 14 count box of these chews.
+Hills Science Diet has also developed a dental chew and there are wipes and sprays available on the market s well.

 But remember…brushing is best!!